r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

-actual *discussion forums* built on [Discourse](https://www.discourse.org/), where the threads are arguably easier to browse thanks to their being actual topics with all answers below each other, and thanks to Markdown formatting of code, rendering of URL’s cards in the presence of metadata, etc.:
+actual *discussion forums* built on [Discourse](https://www.discourse.org/), where the threads are arguably easier to browse thanks to their being actual topics with all answers below each other, and thanks to Markdown-based formatting of code, rendering of URL’s cards in the presence of metadata, etc.:

 -   [RStudio community forum](https://community.rstudio.com/) has a
     [“package development”